-Papua New Guinea Score, 41
+Papua New Guinea Score: 35

-Papua New Guinea has consistently voiced support for the R2P Principle and stressed the importance of building early warning and monitoring systems that recognise and respect the value of local knowledge in monitoring emerging conflicts.
+Papua New Guinea has consistently voiced support for R2P and stressed the importance of building early warning systems that recognise and respect the value of local knowledge in monitoring emerging conflicts.
 But it has struggled to put this commitment into practice and confronts challenges revolving around progressing the domestic promotion and protection of human rights, especially in regards to sexual and gender-based violence.